Rudd-O/qubes-network-server/README.md

 ## Why?

-Qubes OS is a magnificent operating system, but there are so many use cases that its networking model cannot crack:
+Qubes OS is a magnificent operating system.
+That said, there are many use cases its networking model does not work well for:

-* As an automated integration testing system.
-Qubes OS would be phenomenal for this, and its automation tools would make it extremely easy to bring up and tear down entire environments.
-  If only those environments could network with each other securely!
 * Remote management of Qubes OS instances.
 Vanilla Qubes OS cannot easily be managed remotely.
 A better networking model would allow for orchestration tools — such as